PREPARE TO KEEP THE PESTS OUT THIS WINTER

 Replace exterior lights Check the lights on your front and back patios, as well as all other lights near entry points into your home, such as the garage.
 Trade the traditional bulbs, which lure insects toward them, with yellow or sodium vapor lights.

-As always, if you suspect a pest infestation inside your home, contact Black Diamond for a free inspection and evaluation of your property!
+As always, if you suspect a pest infestation inside your home, [link href="/about/contact-us" target="_blank" label="contact Black Diamond"] for a free inspection and evaluation of your property!
 Hire our pest professionals as the best way to prevent and protect your home against a pest infestation this winter.